bgbennyboy/SCUMM-Info-Extractor/README.md

 ### What about Maniac Mansion and Zak McKracken?
 They dont have a version string in their interpreter, or at least not one that gets output to the command line.

+### Why are the column widths small when exported to a spreadsheet?
+The column widths mirror what you have in the program when you press export.
+Before exporting it'll try and expand the output column to make that fit but otherwise the column widths will be what you see on the screen.
+If you're having issues maximise the window before pressing export.